Harry Potter belongs to J.K. Rowling, not me.

-Yes it is," said Harry happily.
+Yes, it is," agreed Harry happily.
 Then he came to himself and added, "Now that we've calmed down, we need to figure out what to do."

 "Well," said Hermione, "we're safe here."

-"But what about work," said Adam.
+"But what about work?" asked Adam.
 "We have a dental practice that…"

-"That Dumbledore will no doubt visit," said Harry.
+"That Dumbledore will no doubt visit," finished Harry.

 Harry looked grim as he faced his girlfriend's parents.
 "Hermione's right.
 You do have to disappear.
 You're safe in this house, and are welcome to stay here as long as you want.
 But if you feel cooped up in here, you'll have to leave the country."
 He then looked down at the ground, uncomfortable.
 "Er, if money's the problem, I've got plenty you can have."

-Hermione pointed her wand toward the pile of shrunk junk and said, "Accio, dad's phonebook."
+Hermione pointed her wand toward the pile of shrunk junk and cast, "Accio, dad's phonebook."

 A minute later, Harry and Dobby popped into the middle of the living room of the house Petunia and Dudley Dursley were living.
 They'd appeared right in front of the tele that Dudley was watching, and he jumped in fright, landing with his backside on the floor.

-Harry laughed as he said, "Hi, Dudley.
+Harry laughed as he asked, "Hi, Dudley.
 Is your mum here?"
 Just in case, he fingered his wand.